csandeep98/blog-repo/README.md

 #this is the blog i am creating from scratch

-Its my interset that i write articles about mobile phones
+It's my interest that i write articles about mobile phones